aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 * Detailed logging with configurable log-level and tracing support to aide in troubleshooting

 ## Architecture
-The solution deploys an AWS Lambda function along with an Amazon DynamoDB database to store configuration metadata about users and IdPs.
-You can plug in different IdP modules (e.g. LDAP, Okta, public/private keys) into the solution to handle authentication against various identity sources.
+AWS Transfer Family Custom IdP Solution deploys an AWS Lambda function along with an Amazon DynamoDB database to store configuration metadata about users and IdPs.
+You can configure different modules (e.g. LDAP, Okta, public/private keys) to handle authentication against various IdPs.
 This modular approach enables the addition of new IdPs in the future and provides the ability to develop custom modules.
 The user records in the DynamoDB table map usernames to specific IdPs and store per-user settings like home directory details, roles, and POSIX profiles.
-When a user attempts to connect to the AWS Transfer Family server, the custom IdP Lambda function authenticates the user against the configured IdP module, retrieves the user-specific session settings from DynamoDB, and provisions those settings for the Transfer Family session.
+When a client connects to the AWS Transfer Family server, the custom IdP Lambda function authenticates the user against the configured IdP module, retrieves the user-specific session settings from DynamoDB, and provisions those settings for the session.

 ![](diagrams/aws-transfer-custom-idp-solution-high-level-architecture.drawio.png)